-If your child has been awarded CDP, it is always a good idea to check if you are entitled to an increase in any means-tested benefits, tax credits or Universal Credit that you are already getting.
+If your child has been awarded CDP, it is always a good idea to check if you are entitled to an increase in any means-tested benefits, tax credits or Universal Credit.
 You should notify all of the offices paying them to let them know that your child is now receiving CDP.
 You could also check if you might be entitled to anything for the first time.